rjtbansal/bgrs-react-challenge/README.md

 - As I had no experience with redux, I decided to use props.
 - Would have liked to add more complex tests
 - Would have liked to enhance error handling with Snackbars
+- Refrained from creating feature branches.
+Commits were made directly to Main